loopCoderMaster/ecopan_erpnext_devcontainer/README.md

 ![image](https://github.com/techloopsrl/ecopandevcontainer/assets/132823027/125d418f-e2a7-4ba1-b71f-61700b7c95ec)

-Credentials
+## Credentials
-For the site created by default use Administrator and admin as username and password respectively.
+For the Frappe site created by default use Administrator and admin as username and password respectively.
 MariaDB Root Password: 123